COVID-19 & Financial Support

 Check out MoneySmart.gov.au

 The Victorian Government is offering financial support to people and businesses affected by coronavirus (COVID-19), including:

-The Pandemic Leave Disaster Payment is a one-off $1,500 payment for Victorian workers who, as of 20 June, have been instructed to self-isolate or quarantine at home because they are either diagnosed with coronavirus (COVID-19) or are a close contact of a confirmed case.
+The Pandemic Leave Disaster Payment is a one-off $1,500 payment for Victorian workers who, have been instructed to self-isolate or quarantine at home because they are either diagnosed with coronavirus (COVID-19) or are a close contact of a confirmed case.

 The worker support payment recognises that the requirement to self-isolate or quarantine at home can cause a financial burden for some individuals and families who are without incomes during this period.